 The BPS Wetsuit gloves have different designs and a wide size range.
 Overkill?
 Maybe.
 But, I you should consider these gloves for cold weather water adventures.

 They are not waterproof

 These gloves are reasonably priced.
-I would recommend these gloves for fishing in cold water.
+I would recommend these as one of the best cold-weather kayaking gloves.
 Aside from that, it provides warmth, comfort, and excellent functionality.